 We all need rest to recharge and to be effective.
 If we don’t rest, we will experience burnout.

 Many times, we will come to God in prayer and turn over our burdens.
 But when we resume our worldly duties, we pick up those burdens again.
 We don’t leave them behind.

 Jesus certainly came to save us from our sins.
 He came that we may have eternal life.
 But he also came so that we would have an abundant life right here, right now.
 He said in John 10:10, “I came that they may have life, and have it abundantly.”
 (NRSV) He taught us that he would also save us from guilt.
 We’re not effective if we are carrying around a lot of guilt.
 We have been forgiven.

 The next time that you are exhausted and fall into bed for your night’s sleep, be mindful of that feeling of complete surrender and trust.
 Savor the beauty of being still and enjoying that blissful state of rest.
 Then take that feeling of surrendering your burden to your waking state.
 There you will consistently understand what it means to rest in the Lord.

-If you want more encouragement on your spiritual path, join me in The Guided Life.
-It’s free.
+If you want more encouragement on your spiritual path, join me in living life that is guided by God and living with joy and flow.
 Let’s share our journey together.
-Just enter your first name and email below.

 I’m glad you found me too. : )

 Thanks for your comment.